Citrix Secure Workspace Access

 - Restrict printing: Disables ability to print from within the app browser

 - Restrict navigation: Disables the next/back browser buttons

 - Restrict downloads: Disables the user’s ability to download from within the SaaS app

 - Display watermark: Overlays a screen-based watermark showing the user name and IP address of the endpoint.
 If a user tries to print or take a screenshot, the watermark appears as displayed on the screen

-Citrix Access Control single sign-On without Enhanced Security
+Citrix Secure Workspace Access single sign-On without Enhanced Security